laurenrigante/Web-Based-Enterprise-App-Design/README.md

 ## Musician & Album Query Website

-**Technologies: React, Node.js, Express, SQLite, Sequelize ORM, TypeScript**
+**Technologies: React, Node.js, Express, SQLite**

 This project developed a full-stack music album query web application.
-This project includes:
+It includes:

-- A React frontend for user-friendly browsing of musicians and albums
+- A React frontend for user-friendly browsing of musicians and albums.

-- A Node.js & Express backend to handle API requests
+- A Node.js & Express backend to handle API requests.

-- SQLite with Sequelize ORM for database management
+- SQLite for database management and direct SQL querying.